Shopping Cart

-Regulating for Rivalry – The development of competition regimes
+Regulating for Rivalry in Africa – the development of competition regimes

-Regulating for Rivalry – The development of competition regimes
+Regulating for Rivalry in Africa – the development of competition regimes

-Regulating for Rivalry – The development of competition regimes
+Regulating for Rivalry in Africa – the development of competition regimes

 In this insightful and timely book is where leading academics and senior competition practitioners delve into the development of competition regimes in Africa.
 Through a combination of in-depth country assessments and thematic analyses, they provide a comprehensive overview of the challenges and dynamics in African markets.
 From the impact of high corporate concentration to the role of digitalization and buyer power, this book offers critical analysis and insider knowledge on competition enforcement in Africa.